binarymist/BinaryMistBlog/content/project/service-development-team-security-roadmap.md

 Let us create a roadmap for your development team(s) to follow, thus enabling them to:

-1. Implement the [Process and Practises](https://f0.holisticinfosecforwebdevelopers.com/chap06.html#process-and-practises-agile-development-and-practices), Tools and Techniques required to take the ownership of their security
+1. Implement the light weight [Process and Practises](https://f0.holisticinfosecforwebdevelopers.com/chap06.html#process-and-practises-agile-development-and-practices), Tools and Techniques required to take the ownership of their security
 2. Find and fix defects as they are being introduced (cheapest place), rather than late in the development life-cycle (dearest place), as discussed in Kim's [training](/project/service-development-team-security-training/)
 3. Provide immediate and continuous visibility and measurability of the projects security stature